benedictfoo/Listening-Refuge/src/content/blog/2025/littlebigtown-friendsofmine/littlebigtown-friendsofmine.md

 This then leads to the concluding guitar solo, tender and emotional.
 The singer sends the song with the line from the chorus: *"I see your cup filled with kindness, raise you a glass full of wine.
-Take courage, friends of mine".
+Take courage, friends of mine"*.

 This song reminds me of the importance of having a strong circle, not necessarily friends but perhaps family too.
 We all need